 Alireza, you’ve been criss-crossing all across Europe, helping mobilize thousands of people to show up in Strasbourg and Brussels and many other places.
 What prompted you to become so active?
 What was happening in Iran that said to you, you need to take this leadership role.

 Freedom, for me, is universal.
 Freedom is a basic human right.
 Freedom is worth fighting for.
 Freedom is worth making sacrifices for.
-One I saw the brutal death of Mahsa Jina Amini, some sparks were light in my heart, I thought to myself, enough is enough.
+When I saw the brutal death of Mahsa Jina Amini, some sparks were light in my heart, I thought to myself, enough is enough.
 Enough is enough.
 We have lost two generations.
-Two generations of well-educated women and men who have been brought off every human right possible.
+Two generations of well-educated women and men who have been robbed off every human right possible.
 They have lost their dreams, their hope, their trust for a brighter future.

 I want to start to say that I’m honoured to be in this room with so many freedom fighters who work every day to make this world a little bit better.
 But – there’s a but – we need to do more.
 We need to show solidarity and collective action.
 We need to hold the Iranian government accountable for their crimes against humanity every day.
 Today, the Iranian regime will execute two persons.
 Today, while we are sitting here, two young people are going to be executed.
 Their crimes?
 Nothing else but fighting for what we in this room sometimes take for granted.

 Iranian Presidency over the UN Human Rights Summit is a shameful act for the international society.
 It’s shameful.
 Where is the human dignity?
 Where is the Charter of Human Rights?